Admission Routes

 As an applicant, you will be assigned a Lethbridge College (LC) student ID number.
 This student ID number will provide you with access to Self Service which includes options such as required admission documents, class schedule, web registration, and billing information.
 Applicants are responsible for monitoring the online portal.
 E-mail is the primary method of communication with the applicant.

 Once accepted, an Offer of Admission is emailed to the applicant's email address on file.
 An applicant will be required to confirm their acceptance by signing and returning their acceptance letter along with the required tuition deposit by the deadline indicated in their letter.
-A portion of the tuition deposit is refundable prior to 20 business days before the first day of the term, after which the entire deposit is non-refundable.
-Likewise, international deposits are partially refundable up to the posted international deposit refund deadlines (August 1 for Fall, December 1 for Winter, and April 1 for Spring).
-Applicants who withdraw by the deadline will be eligible for a 50% refund (provided that they have withdrawn before the deadline).
+For tuition deposit refund eligibility, please refer to your Offer of Admission.

 Applicant and Student Records